Review – Lenskirt – Is this the best lens hood for eliminating reflections?

 Several years ago we booked accommodation at one of the best hotel locations in Sydney to view Sydney Vivid, an annual light festival where many of our notable landmarks, including the Sydney Opera House and Harbour Bridge are illuminated with lighting animations.
 Although the view was outstanding, the room unfortunately only had fixed glass windows to shoot through.
 Even though we turned off every internal light in the room, it was still extremely challenging to reduce all the reflections.
 We tried our lens hoods, rubber lens hoods, and CPL (Circular Polarizing Filter) positioned as close to the glass but none of these worked sufficiently to rid the scene of ALL reflections.
 Eventually, with a lot of help from a dark jacket and copious amounts of masking tape we were able to eliminate all the reflections.
 Below is one of the images we took.

-After the event, we decided to research a better way to shoot through windows/glass and we came across Lenskirt.
+After the event, we decided to research a better way to shoot through windows/glass and we discovered the Lenskirt.
 It looked ideal and some of the online reviews spoke about it favourably, although many people referred to it as an expensive gadget that they would rarely use.
 As we had planned to visit Japan and knew that we would be in situations where we would have to shoot through windows/glass we decided to bite the bullet and purchase one.
 At the time, these were extremely expensive (AUD$120.00 at the time of writing) and considering what you were getting for your money, you’d want to be using it a lot.
 Is it worth it?
 Read on…

 We bought our Lenskirt XL at a reputable Sydney camera retailer.
 Unfortunately, when we opened the box we found that a couple of the suction caps were missing.
 Another Lenskirt was promptly mailed to us from another state.
 Fortunately, this one was complete.
 The Lenskirt XL measures 13in (33cm) X 9in (23cm) with a 12in (30cm) depth and weighs about 160g (5.64oz).
 The reason we bought the XL version is that it is more suitable for wide-angle lenses and gives you better opportunities at shooting at more extreme angles.
 The hood is comprised of 4 sections and each section consists of thick black material.
 As these sections are fairly rigid, it makes it simple when attaching to glass using the suction cups attached to each corner.
 The remainder of the Lenskirt is made from a softer material that fits over the front of your camera lens.
 This section can be tightened around the lens by a cord with an adjustable round plastic cord lock.
 The Lenskirt folds up quite easily (see above) to fit into most camera bags.
 Pretty simple – but does it work?
 Read on…